designers-who-code/dwc.io/_events/2016-02-26-designer-happy-hour-at-the-natoma-cabana.md

 ###About the Event

-A happy belated 2016 to everyone!
-We've got several events in the works over the next few months, but figured we'd start things off by revisiting the Natoma Cabana for an after-work designer happy hour.
-If you haven't been before these events are casual get togethers to get everyone out of the office on time and meet other like-minded people in the industry.
+After much delay we're dusting things off for the new year and want to start with a happy hour at one of our favorite Soma bars, the Natoma Cabana.
+No hard work, no sitting through long talks, just good old-fashioned socializing with fellow designers and developers.

-We'll have a spiffy Designers Who Code sign so you can find us and will be sure to have "Hello my name is" stickers in your favorite colors on-hand.
+We've got our new logo printed on some spiffy heavyweight cardstock so you can find us easier than ever before, and will have everyone's favorite "Hello my name is..." stickers on-hand.

-So get off your computer, drag a few coworkers, and come meet socialize over a drink (or two)!
+So get off your computer, drag a few coworkers, and come meet like-minded people in the industry over a drink or two!

 ###Location